iroyzhang/YearProgress/README.md

 A tool for calculating the progress of year

 ## Usage
-Information can be obtained through static access
+Information can be easily obtained through static access
 ```
 // current year, for example 2020
 let year = YearProgress.currentYear